Media and Journalism Major, B.A.

 Honors in Media and Journalism

 An honors program is available to students who have demonstrated their ability to perform distinguished work.
-Invitation to the senior-level honors courses (MEJO 691H and MEJO 692H) is based upon a grade point average of 3.5 or better in the major and 3.3 overall, recommendation by a faculty member in the school, and approval by the director of the honors program.
-Students successfully completing the program graduate with honors or with highest honors.
+Invitation to the senior-level honors courses (MEJO 691H and MEJO 692H) is based on a grade point average of 3.5 or higher in the major, 3.3 overall, a recommendation from a faculty member in the school, and approval by the director of the honors program.
+Students who successfully complete the program graduate with honors or highest honors.
+For more information, visit the school's website.

 Student Involvement